-Concussion is a form of brain injury caused by a temporary disturbance in the way the brain works.
-Concussion can occur following a sudden violent movement of the head, for example when the head hits the ground after falling off the bars.
+A concussion is a form of brain injury caused by a temporary disturbance in the way the brain works.
+A concussion can occur following a sudden violent movement of the head, for example, when the head hits the ground after falling off the bars.
 Most damage is caused by rotation and acceleration (e.g. a spinning of the head caused by a blow to the side of the head).
 The brain accelerates and decelerates inside the skull and can become bruised by colliding with the inside of the skull.
 Concussion may occur with or without loss of consciousness.
-Concussions commonly occur in falls.
+Concussions occur in falls.

 How does concussion affect brain function?

-What are the signs and symptoms of concussion?
+What are the signs and symptoms of a concussion?

 A concussed gymnast may show some of the following signs: